illera88/Ponce/README.md

 In the next example we are using the snapshot engine:
 - Passing a file as argument.
 - We select we want to use the symbolic engine.
-- We taint the buffer that ```fread````reads from the file.
+- We taint the buffer that ```fread()```` reads from the file.
-- We create a snaphot in the function that parses the buffer read from the file.
+- We create a snapshot in the function that parses the buffer read from the file.
-- When a condition is evaluted we negate it, inject the solution in memory and restore the snapshot with it.
+- When a condition is evaluated we negate it, inject the solution in memory and restore the snapshot with it.
 - The solution will be "valid" so we will satisfy the existent conditions.

 ![fread_test_negate_restore_inject](https://github.com/illera88/Ponce/blob/master/examples/animated_videos/x64_fread_test_negate_restore_inject.gif?raw=true)
-The example source code can be found here: https://github.com/illera88/Ponce/blob/master/examples/fread_SAGE.cpp
+The example source code can be found [here](https://github.com/illera88/Ponce/blob/master/examples/fread_SAGE.cpp)

 ## Limitations
 Symbolic execution has some inherent problems: